keefm6776/ij-artefact-sales-site/README.md

 I found the following issue with responsiveness:

-1. When in portrait mode on the tablet screen, the first panel on the second line does not render, and is tagged to the end of the list.
+1. When in portrait mode on the tablet screen, the first artefact panel on the second line does not render, and is tagged to the end of the list.
 This does not happen on any other screen mobile or pc.

 Other than the above issue, I have found that the tested screens were all responsive to orientation when applicable, and the site ran as expected in all these scenarios.